sourcegraph/sourcegraph-public-snapshot/test/e2e2/README.md

 When running in dev, the Selenium Docker image includes a VNC server, which lets you connect a VNC client to the see exactly which actions the tests are running in the browser.

-### Why can't I run the tests against a development server?

-The end-to-end tests will not work against a development build because it relies on the existence of a webpack server running on localhost in the same machine as the browser.
-It's possible to rig this up, but it involves changing some environment variables to make it so the development server is running not on `localhost`, but on some other hostname, which will need to be mapped to the appropriate IP in the Selenium container.

-Regardless of these difficulties, we should be running the end-to-end tests in an environment as close to production as possible, so it's better anyway to run them against a production build.

 ### Why are they written in Python?

 The Python Selenium client is well-documented and widely used.
 This also gives us the chance to dogfood Sourcegraph on Python.